gaia-platform/examples-staging/hello_world/README.md

 }
 ```

-The Gaia Rules Engine takes care of scheduling the rules, running the rules in a transaction, and rescheduling them
+The Gaia Rules Engine takes care of scheduling the rules, running the rules in a transaction, and retrying them should
-in case of error.
+they encounter an error.

 ## The Main application